5 Traditional Scottish First Footing Gifts

-Yes, it’s that time of year again – time to pop next door to wish your friends, relatives and neighbours a Happy New Year
+Yes, it’s that time of year again – time to pop next door to wish your friends, relatives and neighbours a Happy New Year!
+If you’re first foot through the door on New Years Day, you’re known as the first foot.

 It doesn’t matter if you’re not tall, dark and handsome – my wife says that one out of three’s not bad! – it’s what you’ve brought along as a first foot gift that matters!

 Stuck for ideas?
-Well, here’s a selection of traditional Scottish gifts…
+Well, here’s a selection of traditional first footing gifts…

 Black Bun

 A favourite of the Broons of Glebe Street, the Sunday Post’s happy family.
 It’s a rich, moist fruitcake entirely encased in pastry.
 It’s sometimes called a “giant Garibaldi biscuit” but it’s bound to break the ice, especially if those you are visiting are a wee bit peckish!
-(Great recipe here)
+Try our Black Bun recipe.

 Snowflake divider